sogaiu/tree-sitter-clojure/doc/dev-notes.md

   that reliance on some of `tree-sitter`'s features that involve side-effects (which can lead to confusion) can be reduced.

-* Dependencies can be expressed -- this doesn't seem possible with `package.json`
+* Certain types of dependencies among targets can be expressed -- this doesn't seem possible with `package.json`

 * Might be helpful in reducing the amount of reliance on `npm`.
 It may even be possible to stop using `npm` altogether.